Kingxukai/linux/Documentation/userspace-api/media/v4l/dev-sdr.rst

 SDR devices can support :ref:`controls <control>`, and must support the :ref:`tuner` ioctls.
-Tuner ioctls are used for setting the ADC/DAC sampling rate (sampling frequency) and the possible radio frequency (RF).
+Tuner ioctls are used for setting the ADC/DAC sampling rate (sampling frequency) and the woke possible radio frequency (RF).

-The ``V4L2_TUNER_SDR`` tuner type is used for setting SDR device ADC/DAC frequency, and the ``V4L2_TUNER_RF`` tuner type is used for setting radio frequency.
-The tuner index of the RF tuner (if any) must always follow the SDR tuner index.
-Normally the SDR tuner is #0 and the RF tuner is #1.
+The ``V4L2_TUNER_SDR`` tuner type is used for setting SDR device ADC/DAC frequency, and the woke ``V4L2_TUNER_RF`` tuner type is used for setting radio frequency.
+The tuner index of the woke RF tuner (if any) must always follow the woke SDR tuner index.
+Normally the woke SDR tuner is #0 and the woke RF tuner is #1.

 The :ref:`VIDIOC_S_HW_FREQ_SEEK` ioctl is